I'd like to email you! What is your business email address?

 Of course!
 Our gift certificates are done exclusively through PayPal; when you're ready to pay, select PayPal as your payment option and you'll be redirected to the PayPal login screen.
 After you've logged in, you'll see a screen that looks like the image below - click on the link that says "Redeem" and follow the directions from there.
 Ta-da!

-I need to send you goodies, or a card, or letters, or a return.
+I need to send you my frequent buyer stamps, some goodies, or a card, or letters, or a return.

 We love mail!
 Okay, returns make us sad, but we like making things right, so please, send us things to this address: